 The MFA strives to maintain a safe, comfortable, and respectful environment for all visitors.
 We also take our role as guardians of the objects in our collection very seriously.
-Please enjoy all that the Museum has to offer and observe the policies listed here to help protect and preserve the art on view in the Museum.
+Please enjoy all that the Museum has to offer and observe the policies listed here and at the Museum to keep visitors and staff safe and help protect and preserve the art on view in the Museum.

 Baggage and Coat Check

 Complimentary coat check is available at the Huntington Avenue Entrance.
 Backpacks smaller than 11 x 15 inches may be carried as a handbag or worn on the front side of the body.
 Bags in excess of 11 x 15 inches containing needed medical equipment, studio art class supplies, or for use in nursing or baby care are allowed in the Museum if tagged at arrival.
 All bags are subject to inspection by Museum staff.

 Please see Dining for more information about the Museum's dining venues.

 The Museum encourages non-flash photography and video of artworks in the permanent collection for personal use and enjoyment when taken with a small handheld camera, tablet, or cell phone.
 Any distribution of personal photography for commercial use or publication is prohibited.
 Flashes, tripods, monopods, and selfie sticks are not allowed in the Museum.
 The Museum is unable to accommodate engagement, wedding, or formal portrait photography requests.
 For high-resolution digital files and reproduction requests, please see MFA Images.

 The Lost and Found is located in the Sharf Visitor Center.
 You may also contact Lost and Found at email@example.com.